mother and son on rooftop

 Is a personal loan bad for your credit score?

 A personal loan itself is not inherently bad for your credit score.
 In fact, when managed responsibly, a personal loan can have a positive impact on your credit.
-Making timely payments and paying off the loan as agreed can demonstrate your ability to handle debt responsibly, which can improve your credit profile.
-However, if you miss payments or default on the loan, it can have a negative affect on your credit.
+Making timely payments and paying off the loan as agreed can demonstrate your ability to handle debt responsibly, which can build your credit profile.
+However, if you miss payments or default on the loan, it can have a negative impact on your credit.
 It’s important to borrow within your means, make payments on time, and consider the impact on your credit score before taking on a personal loan.

 Does personal loan money go to your bank account?

 Yes, when you are approved for a personal loan, the funds are typically deposited directly into your bank account.
-This allows you to have immediate access to the loan amount.
+This allows you to have speedy access to the loan amount.
 The specific timeline for receiving the money may vary depending on the lender and the loan application process.

 Do you get money right away from a personal loan?

 The timing of receiving money from a personal loan can vary depending on the lender and their processes.
 Typically, you receive the money within five to seven business days of approval, and some lenders even offer same-day funding.
+Others can take a couple of weeks.
+Check with the lenders you are considering.

 SoFi Loan Products